Happy Friday, everyone.

 The way the MEAP works is that every month or so Manning puts a new chapter online.
-As of this week chapter 5 is available and those already in the MEAP will have access to start reading the chapter.
+Lost a bit in the holidays, but chapter 6 was made available and those already in the MEAP will have had access to start reading the chapter.

 To give you an idea of what’s available so far: